 In 2015, the OAC developed a five-year budget plan for the first time.
-The five-year planning horizon was intended to allow a longer look ahead to more easily consider and track prospective capital project income, to show how funding for some projects will be phased over time, and to account for the ongoing operating cost associated with others.
+The five-year planning horizon was intended to allow a longer look ahead to more easily consider and track prospective capital project income, to show how funding for some projects will be phased over time, and to account for the ongoing operating costs e arts, 51 per vever, a restoration of funding began with the dedication of \$50,000 in City year-end funds to the MAF.